MileHacker Logo

 • Phrasebook: A small phrasebook with frequent expressions is useful.

-• Rosetta Stone: Consider learning basic phrases before your trip.
+• Rosetta Stone: Consider picking up some simple phrases before your trip.
 Learn a Language

 Essential Phrases